samuelgodson55/asset-mgt-render-free/README.md

-  of ground (auth/MFA, asset pools, checkouts/extensions, CSV import, Outsiders and both conversion directions, the full Quotation workflow, clean URLs, health/readiness, RedBeat scheduling, migrations, the global error handler, and role permission gates — see [Testing Your Changes](#testing-your-changes) for the full file-by-file breakdown), but audit-log/export service functions and the Backups panel's create/restore paths still don't have dedicated test files — a good first PR for getting familiar with the `client`/`db_session`/`as_*` fixtures in `backend/tests/conftest.py`.
+  of ground (auth/MFA, asset pools, checkouts/extensions, CSV import, Outsiders and both conversion directions, the full Quotation workflow, clean URLs, health/readiness, RedBeat scheduling, migrations, the global error handler, distributed tracing, and role permission gates — see [Testing Your Changes](#testing-your-changes) for the full file-by-file breakdown; the Backups panel's create/restore paths in particular are now covered in depth by `test_backup_restore.py`, including cross-schema restores and the reconciliation logic), but audit-log/export service functions still don't have a dedicated test file — a good first PR for getting familiar with the `client`/`db_session`/`as_*` fixtures in `backend/tests/conftest.py`.
 - **A `deleted_by` column** recording which admin performed a given soft-delete (good first Alembic migration exercise) — `restore_user()` itself (undoing a soft-delete) already shipped; see [Directories](#directories-super-admin--manager).
-- **Case-sensitive login** (the auth layer now uses exact-match lookup for usernames/emails rather than normalizing casing) so `T.Okafor@corp.io` and `t.okafor@corp.io` are treated as distinct identifiers.
 - **`Strict-Transport-Security` (HSTS)**, set at your TLS-terminating reverse proxy once deployed with HTTPS.
 (A real `Content-Security-Policy` is no longer on this list — see `nginx/default.conf.template`, which now